mafudge/ist346-labs/dev/lab-J/readme.md

 One of the most used and exposed services on a server is the webserver, that is utilized at many companies.
 But regardless of the webserver they all need to be configured to protect against attacks.

 Cross-site scripting (XSS) is a type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
-XSS attacks are performed by an attacker inputing a script into a form field on a website such as a comment field on a blog or forum.
+XSS attacks are performed by an attacker inputting a script into a form field on a website such as a comment field on a blog or forum.

-These types of attacks can be mitagated by the webserver, informing the client to not download resources from external sources that you do not control.
+These types of attacks can be mitigated by the webserver, informing the client to not download resources from external sources that you do not control.

 Get started by running docker compose, if you still have other services running stop those first.